Human Genetics & Genetic Counseling

 Yes.
 All competitive applicants are invited to an interview.
 Currently, interviews are conducted virtually.

 Yes!
 We ensure each enrolled student receives a scholarship.
-We also offer two additional scholarships to individuals from under-presented groups within the genetic counseling profession.

 The program is completed in 21 months by most students, with an option for later graduation within the academic year if supplemental time is needed for clinical or research experiences.